Medication and prescription errors – medical negligence claims

 Victim of a negligent pharmacy prescription error?

 When you go to collect your prescription from the pharmacy, the thought that they may give you the wrong medication is unlikely to cross your mind.
 After all, the doctor who wrote the prescription was an expert.
 However, mistakes are made regarding prescriptions every year and the effects of such errors on patients’ health can be devastating.
-If you believe that you may have been prescribed drugs which has caused an injury or illness you may find that you are entitled to make a pharmaceutical medical negligence claim.
+If you believe that you may have been prescribed drugs which has caused an injury or illness you may find that you are entitled to make a pharmaceutical medical negligence compensation claim.

 Pharmaceutical negligence could relate to a defective drug, the wrong drug being prescribed or a wrong dosage being recommended.
 Any of these things could lead to a serious injury for the patient and as such pharmaceutical retailers, doctors and drug manufacturers could all be claimed against for compensation.